 For the Pupil Premium the measure used to judge ‘value added’ or how well a school is doing for its students, is the progress measure; called Progress 8 or P8.
 For a school to be making average or similar progress to all schools nationally the score will be zero, a score above zero shows that the school is doing better for its students than other schools nationally, a score below zero, or a minus score, shows that the school is not doing as well for its students as all other schools nationally.
 Most scores are between plus 0.5 and minus 0.5.
 This would represent attainment of half a GCSE grade above or below the expected level than if the score was zero.
 A school with a score of plus 0.5 or more is likely to be judged outstanding by Ofsted, a school with a score of minus 0.5 or lower is likely to be considered for ‘requires improvement’ by Ofsted.

-School level data shows the average Progress 8 score as plus 0.71, with disadvantaged students making less progress at plus 0.65.
-Progress 8 nationally in 2016 was minus 0.03 and this shows that all the girls are making exceptional progress.
+School level data shows the average Progress 8 score as +0.96, with disadvantaged students making less progress at + 0.8.
+Progress 8 nationally in 2018 was minus 0.02 and this shows that all the girls are making exceptional progress.

-If the school figures are reworked to allow for the skew provided by the high percentage of FSM then the school’s Progress 8 score would need to be minus 0.29 to equal the national Progress 8 score of minus 0.03.
-If we then deduct the factor for a girls’ only cohort the figure becomes minus 0.18.
-Therefore the school is performing at plus 0.89 above the estimated progress level; almost a full GCSE grade higher, across the board, than other schools nationally.
+If the school figures are reworked to allow for the skew provided by the high percentage of FSM then the school’s Progress 8 score would need to be minus 0.19 to equal the national Progress 8 score of minus 0.02.
+Therefore the school is performing at +1.15 above the estimated progress level; more than a full GCSE grade higher, across the board, than other schools nationally.
 The school is doing exceptionally well for all its students.

 |National (All)||National (FSM)||National Difference||School (All)||School (FSM)||School Difference|

-The gap between those entitled to FSM and all students within the school is also significantly lower (0.1) than the national average (0.43) showing that the school is closing the gap more quickly than all schools nationally; this demonstrates that the school is making very effective use of the pupil premium to close the gap between advantaged and less advantaged students.
-Fulham Cross Girls’ School’s Progress 8 score was one of the highest in the country in 2016.
+The gap between those entitled to FSM and all students within the school is also significantly lower (minus 0.16) than the national average (minus 0.46) showing that the school is closing the gap more quickly than all schools nationally; this demonstrates that the school is making very effective use of the pupil premium to close the gap between advantaged and less advantaged students.
+Fulham Cross Girls’ School’s Progress 8 score was one of the highest in the country in 2018.
 Fulham Cross Girls’ School continues to help its pupils make outstanding progress

 Year 7 Catch Up Funding

-Fulham Cross Girls’ School received £6500 Catch Up funding last year and used it to provide literacy and numeracy activities during the summer holidays, to buy support resources for both English and Mathematics and to support the costs of a Personalisation teacher to work with Year 7 students.
+Fulham Cross Girls’ School received £6957 Catch Up funding last year and used it to provide literacy and numeracy activities during the summer holidays, to buy support resources for both English and mathematics and to support the costs of a Personalisation teacher to work with Year 7 students.